AsmitaPokharkar/Quiz-Application/README.md

 # Quiz-Application

-A beginner-friendly Quiz Application developed using HTML, CSS, and JavaScript , made as a Seme 2  mini project.
+A beginner-friendly Quiz Application developed using HTML, CSS, and JavaScript , made as a Sem 2  mini project.
 This project helps users test their knowledge through interactive quizzes with multiple categories, timer functionality, score tracking, leaderboard system, and night mode support.

 Features :
 1. User Login System